Family Lawyers in Sherwood Park

-Final separation agreements also typically include additional provisions whereby the parties agree that they will not advance further claims against each other in the future; with the exception of particular issues which are specifically referred to in the agreement as being subject to change or variation in the future.
-Queck’s family law team can draft appropriate parameters for your separation agreement, and help you resolve important issues like benefits and property issues.
+Final separation agreements also typically include additional provisions whereby the parties agree that they will not advance further legal claims against each other in the future; with the exception of particular issues which are specifically referred to in the agreement as being subject to change or variation in the future.

 Spousal support is an important part of a divorce and often one of the most contentious issues.
 Partner support can also potentially be payable in common-law separations.
-The Queck & Associates family law team has experience in handling spousal support issues, and can help you consider different strategies to create support solutions that realize the your financial needs.
+The Queck & Associates family law team has experience in handling spousal and partner support issues, and can help you consider different strategies to create support solutions that realize your financial needs.
 Many spousal support recipients are concerned about whether the support will be enough to continue living the way they’re accustomed to and how long the support will last.
-For individuals who are providing spousal support, a common concern is that recipients of the support will become self-sufficient.
-Just like child support, it is important that spousal support is paid in full and on time.
-Whatever your concern, we are here to work on your behalf.
-Whether you are looking for a skilled negotiator, or someone to fight to protect your financial future, Queck’s family law team is here to work on your behalf and address your concerns so you can make informed choices.
-To learn more about spousal support, arrange for a consultation with one of Queck’s family lawyers.
+For individuals who are providing spousal support, a common concern is that recipients of the support will not become self-sufficient or that they cannot afford the amount their former spouse expects.
+If you have concerns related to spousal or partner support issues, are looking for a skilled negotiator, or require assistance in protecting your financial future, Queck & Associates will work with you to help you make informed choices.
+To learn more about spousal support, contact us and arrange a consultation with one of Queck & Associates’ family lawyers.

-Mediation is a very valuable tool for parties who want to limit costs and desire that the decisions being made in their lives are theirs.
-The agreements coming out of mediation are specifically tailored to the decisions of the parties and as such reflect what they want.
+Mediation is a very valuable tool for parties who want to limit costs and ensure that the decisions being made in their lives are theirs.
+Agreements produced as a result of mediation are specifically tailored to the decisions of the parties and reflect what they want.
 These Agreements are not necessarily binding on the parties and may require independent legal advice, especially where matrimonial property is at issue.
 Parties are encouraged to consult with a family lawyer outside of the mediation process if they feel the need to do so throughout the mediation process.

-At its foundation, Collaborative Family Law is the agreement between the parties to settle their matter(s) and their disputes without going to court.
-The Collaborative process is very useful in minimizing the negative impacts that the litigation model of family law can have of parties and their on-going relationship with each other.
-Effectively used the Collaborative Family Law process allows people to retain much more of the control over the decisions which can impact their lives.
+At its foundation, Collaborative Family Law is the agreement between the parties to settle their matters and their disputes without going to court, and without a judge.
+The Collaborative process is very useful in minimizing the negative impacts that the litigation model of family law can have on parties and their on-going relationship with each other.
+Effectively using the Collaborative Family Law process allows people to retain much more of the control over the decisions which can impact their lives.

-For more information on the process, visit www.divorceseparation.ca.
+For more informational resources on the process, visit www.divorceseparation.ca.